GeminiDRSoftware/DRAGONS/astrodata/doc/docscripts/source/gen.ADMANUAL_ADConcepts.rst

 an instrument is upgraded.

-Astrodata's classification system on the other hand allows defining dataset classifications in configuration packages such that the type definitions are shared throughout the system.
-The calling code can refer to type information by a string name for the type, and any subtleties in or changes to the means of detection are centralized, providing some forward and compatibility.
+Astrodata's classification system on the other hand allows defining dataset classifications via configuration packaging such that the type definitions are shared throughout the system.
+The calling code can refer to type information by a string name for the type, and any subtleties in or changes to the means of detection are centralized, providing some forward and backward compatibility.
 The system also allows programmers to check dataset types with a single line of code:

 .. code-block:: python
     :linenos: